weijingwang/tasty-red-bean-simulator/README.md

 # tasty-red-bean-simulator
 made for pyweek 34 (red planet). made in 4 days because I started late.
 Includes original art and music compositons.
 The sound effects, fonts and photos used are in the credits text file.

+The first release of this exemplary computer game, that is not only fully satisfies a gamer's need for visual effects, but also is novel in that it includes most excellent music compositions of the grandest scale.
+The aforesaid game, named, "tasty red bean simulator", written in Python3 and Pygame, was created for the prestigious, biannual python game jam, Pyweek.
+If there are any issues, please do not hesitate to comment on the latest diary entry of the Pyweek entry page.

 ## Description
 you are on a red planet like mars and you will serve creatures a red dish... or a red bean dish. you do not want to upset these creatures....